Report from the WORLD

 -- We recognize the strivings of the people in South Asia

-to end regional conflicts and establish peace through a process
+to end regional conflicts and establish peace through a

-regional cooperation;
+strengthen regional cooperation;

--- We recognize the increasing assertion of the women's movement
+-- We recognize the increasing assertion of the women's

 -- We extend support to the assertion of hitherto indisposed